darshanrao/ChatDB/README.md

   - Set up the backend architecture.
   - Developed and integrated algorithms for handling queries.
   - Implemented API calls for communication between the frontend and backend.
   - Configured and managed Amazon RDS and MongoDB connections.
+  - Added the Query Generation using Gemini Using Few-Shot Prompting

 - **Shardul Datar**
   - Designed and developed the interactive user interface using HTML, CSS, and JavaScript.